Zennoon/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 character/element.
 So, using pointer arithmetic, we can increment a pointer to the first character of a string until it reaches the null terminator to find its length

+3-puts.c: This source file still uses pointers, and strings, but in a modified manner.
+Strings are just one dimensional arrays of characters and as mentioned string names are just constant pointers to the first character of the string.
+So, instead of declaring another pointer (because this one is constant), we just use the concept of *(arr_name + n) = arr_name[n] and access each character of the string to print it using _putchar until *(str_name + n) becomes the null terminator ('\0').